epsbLogo

 read more ›

-Kindergarten and new student REGISTRATION
+• Kindergarten and new student registration for 2023 - 2024

 Please visit the EPSB website links below to begin the process of enroling kindergarten or new students for the 2023-2024 school year.